8 Must-Have Tools for Broadcasting Live Video Online

 Video is important.
 But it turns out, audio is even more important to audiences.
 People aren’t happy when audio quality is bad.
 Smartphones, as we mentioned, have poor audio quality in general.
 Moving to a prosumer-grade integrated mic on a camcorder is an improvement.
-But the best quality will be achieved using external XLR microphones.
+But the best quality will be achieved using an external XLR microphones.

 You may choose “shotgun” mics, which are directional, or “lav”/lavalier mics that clip onto the collar of your subject.
 To further improve audio quality, you may look for accessories like booms and windscreens for outdoor use.
-You can check out B&H’s selection of audio equipment here.

 Tripod and accessories